 Madison-area business owners often ask us what SEO entails.
-Contrary to common belief, good SEO doesn’t consist of “manipulating” Google’s algorithm.
+Despite the still-common belief, good SEO doesn’t consist of “manipulating” Google’s algorithm.
 To the contrary, ranking on the first page for your services is more a matter of following online marketing best practices and adhering to search engine guidelines.

 To rank well, you need: